 We are not saying not to use plugins but it’s important to see how your theme interacts with certain plugins and also assess if the plugin could be “built” in to the theme rather than as an extension.

 All our phones and digital cameras take great pictures.
 In fact, it’s strange to find a camera or device that takes a picture with less than 8MB resolution.
-Most of these pictures (especially for photographers, bloggers and other picture-heavy websites) usually go straight from device to website without any optimization or resizing.
-We recently worked with a client who had this particular issue and as an example, have a look at the following 2 images.
+Most of these pictures (especially for photographers, bloggers and other brochure websites) usually go straight from device to website without any optimization or resizing.

-Do they look any different?
-To most, they don’t!
-The one on the left is actually 4000kb (straight out of my camera) and the one on the right, is 99kb after a little optimization.
+To the naked eye, the difference between an optimized and an untouched image, there are no differences.
+For example a picture taken with a common smartphone can be around 3000kb - 4000kb (around 3-4 megabytes).
+Running the image through an image optimizer or choosing a lower quality setting on your camera can bring it down to 100kb, which is a typical size for a website image.
 As I mentioned above, with internet speeds of 131MB/s, waiting 0.03 of a second to load this image versus 0.0003 is not much.
 The issue comes when you have a user base of say 200 people that open and read your blog at the same time.
-Or if you average a very conservative 50 views per day.
 200 x 4000kb is 8GB of immediate data transfer or bandwidth (vs. 19MB with the optimized image).
 This also doesn’t account for the additional bandwidth needed to run your website and all your other blogs, pages etc. Most discount hosting providers like GoDaddy and HostMonster don’t have the resources to load 8GB+ of data instantly and as a result, it creates a bottle neck or slows down your website.

 The issue also comes over the course of a month when you risk your site going down due to having exceeded the allowable bandwidth or data transfer for the month.
 For example 50 views per day, 30 days a month multiplied by 4000kb is 6GB of data transfer (vs. 0.14GB with he optimized image).
 Not many people consider this but think of the energy usage and cost that it takes to run 6GB versus 0.14GB of data on a server.
 Or to put it in simple terms, running a 40 watt “traditional bulb as opposed to a 3 watt LED bulb that output the same amount of light!